|Alpha Online >> Home | Products||

 In democratic public forums, hotly contested ethical issues get stalled because agreement among diverse vested interests is impossible.
 We are all afraid that an alien group will seize power, disapprove of us and deprive us of happiness, liberty and life.
 This is human history and evil discrimination recurs inevitably.

-eBooks and other digital documents are downloaded from Persona Digital Online and can be delivered to any destination on the planet.
+eBooks are downloaded from Alpha Online and can be delivered to any destination on the planet.
 Persona Digital is located at Sechelt, British Columbia, Canada.
 In business since 1984.
 Online since 1995.
 Printed book orders are submitted to Alpha Online; physical shipments are limited to destinations in Canada and the USA.